Wallace Idaho

 Street party?
 Parade?
 Wedding at the Center of the Universe?
 You need to get street closure approval.

-1. Fill out an application and street closure form and return to City Hall.
+1. Download and complete the fillable form above and return to City Hall.

 2. Application must be returned by the 1st day of the month that you wish the Council to consider the request.